abcucberkeley/cpp-tiff/README.md

 A Python version of cpp-tiff is available through pip

 ### Prerequisites

+#### Python
+Python version >=3.8

+#### OS
-1. Linux: All Linux distros made within the past 10 years should work
+Linux: All Linux distros made within the past 10 years should work

-2. Mac Apple Silicon (M1, M2, etc.): macOS 13 or newer is required
+Mac Apple Silicon (M1, M2, etc.): macOS 13 or newer is required

-3. Mac Intel: macOS 12 or newer is required
+Mac Intel: macOS 12 or newer is required

-4. Windows: Windows 10 or newer is required
+Windows: Windows 10 or newer is required

 ### Installation
 ````